patrickbucher/paedubucher.ch/articles.md/free-bsd-on-desktop-part-1.md

 my time on something that will be useful in the long run.
-I use the [Lindy Effect](https://en.wikipedia.org/wiki/Lindy_effect) as a guide: Technologies like Kubernetes, the latest JavaScript framework, or Web Assembly have only been around for a couple of years, and it's possible that those will go as fast as they came.
+I use the [Lindy Effect](https://en.wikipedia.org/wiki/Lindy_effect) as a guide: Technologies like Kubernetes, the latest JavaScript framework, or Web Assembly have only been around for a couple of years, and it's possible that those will undergo major changes or vanish alltogether as fast as they came.
 Older technologies _that are still around nowadays_, on the other hand, can be expected to be around for many more years.
 Examples are the C programming language, various Unix shells, and ‒ FreeBSD.
 (I also make exceptions to this rule now and then.
 For example, I learned Go and Rust in the summers of 2018 and 2019, respectively.
 Go, which had its 1.0 release earlier than Rust, proofed to be the more stable choice.)

 FreeBSD is now more than 25 years old.
 Its roots, however, go back to AT&T's original Unix from the 1970s.
 (All the code has been replaced or rewritten